canblaschke/Finance-splitting-program/README.md

 Proposal 2:
 My second proposal is a program in which the input of data is the expenditure of each individual within a community of people that want to split costs.
 The program should be able to create basic computations that allow individuals of the community to regulate and organize the way expenses are shared, by dividing the money owed amongst those who are supposed to contribute to the financing of the expenditure.
 More specifically who is supposed to contribute to the financing of the cost should be a flexible variable, as, perhaps, not every cost is shared amongst everyone in this group of participants.

+In the end, I decided to opt for the finance-splitting code (Proposal 2), as I felt like this data is more accessible for use and testing.